AsheraCordova/Core/README.md

 modelOptionValuePath	| When a dynamic list populated from model, modelOptionValuePath sets the path of the value in the model.

 ### android.webkit.WebView
-Widget which adds displaying simple staic html pages.
+Widget which adds support for displaying simple static html pages.

 Name                	| Description
 -------------       	| -------------